szocske19/lecture-notes-wiki/mdsd/2016/2016_sirius.md

 Under the default layer:

 1. Create a Node diagram element (right click on the layer -> New Diagram Element -> Node) and set its domain class to `Entity` and its semantic candidates expression to `feature:entities`.
-Id can be anything, e.g.: _EntityNode_.
+Id can be anything, e.g.: `EntityNode` we will refer to it later.

    _Note_: the Semantic Candidate Expression describes the navigation path from the parent domain class to the selected ones.
 In this the parent is `EntityRelationDiagram` and we select all the object on its `entities` reference.